 This is a borough-level version of the same model already adopted by Transport for London as it seeks to generate urgently-needed funds for transport projects from its substantial land holdings across the capital, and is quite different from the straight sell-offs of parts of the Metropolitan Police Service estate – most famously Scotland Yard – that took place under the mayoralty of Boris Johnson.
 That is why Kober objects to what she’s doing being termed “privatisation” by her critics on the Protest Left, who are predictably chanting “social cleansing” – an objectionable slogan that misrepresents the realities of poverty and the effects of housing costs in London and glibly appropriates the savageries inflicted on the Muslims of Bosnia for emotive rhetorical effect.

 The scale of Haringey’s initiative and the novelty of the arrangement they have in mind do, however, make it a suitable case for close and continuing scrutiny.
-At this early stage it appears to have met some important tests set by Sadiq Khan’s draft good practice guide for estate redevelopment, notably by the nature of its consultation of residents of the Love Lane estate to the west of Tottenham High Road, opposite the Spurs stadium.
-Among its findings, drawn from the 44% of Love Lane households that responded to the consultation, was that 70% of residents favoured the estate’s demolition and the replacement of the homes there.
+At this early stage it appears set to meet some important tests set by Sadiq Khan’s draft good practice guide for estate redevelopment and will be guided by its handling of the separate redevelopment plans for the Love Lane estate to the west of Tottenham High Road, opposite the Spurs stadium.
+Among the outcomes of its consultation of Love Lane residents was that of the 44% of Love Lane households that responded to it, 70% favoured the estate’s demolition and the replacement of the homes there.
 But there’s a long, long way to go.